 - Max Braun, CIO, D. Swarovski AG

-- Edward G. Happ, CIO, Head of ISD, IFRC (International Federation of Red Cross and Red Crescent Societies)
+- Edward G. Happ, Global CIO, IFRC (International Federation of Red Cross and Red Crescent Societies)

 - Martin Hofmann, Group CIO.
 Volkswagen AG

 - Khushnud Irani, CIO, Holcim Group Support Ltd.